Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 What Is The Difference Between A Bank CD And A Credit Union CD?

-Credit union CD accounts typically offer higher rates of return than bank CD accounts, as they are not subject to the exact fees and regulations of commercial banks.
+Credit union CD accounts typically offer higher rates of return than bank CD accounts, as they are not subject to commercial banks’ exact fees and regulations.
 Credit unions also typically offer more flexible terms and conditions, including the ability to withdraw funds early in certain circumstances.
-Ultimately, choosing between a bank CD or a credit union CD will depend on your specific investment goals and priorities.
+Choosing between a bank CD or a credit union CD will depend on your specific investment goals and priorities.
 But with careful research and consideration, you can find the proper account to help you meet your financial goals.

 What Is A CD Interest Calculator?